 Makeup has been a part of my life since I was 13 – when my mom let me wear lipstick to school.
 It was 1992, and the Revlon’s Rum Raisin defined my early teenage years.
 It was also the first of many makeup mistakes I would make… And yes, I definitely smelled like Teen Spirit, too.

 Now, older and dare I say a little wiser when it comes to cosmetics and beauty care, I’ve learned from my makeup mistakes.
 My skin has changed, my look has changed, and I’ve tried enough makeup routines to know what works for me.
 Becoming a mom has also shed some light on my beauty routine because let’s face it – us mothers don’t always have time to primp ourselves the way we want to.
 In the interest of time, and also money, I’ve cut down on the amount of cosmetics I use (like eye shadow and liner) and also discovered new products that have longevity in terms of wear and bang for my buck.
+I’ve also managed to find different brand influencers that offer the likes of a glossier code.
+These codes really help to keep the price down on the essentials that I ACTUALLY need.

 If you’re struggling to put your best face forward as a mom, here are some ways I cut corners in order to make getting ready in the morning easy.